Best Tennis Rackets For Advanced Players

-Therefore as a player that uses their body to take full swings at the ball, who is looking to control shots on the stretch and needs a racket to feel solid in pressurised situations, you’ll be looking for a that will help you control the ball with pin-point accuracy.
+Therefore as a player who uses their body to take full swings at the ball, who is looking to control shots on the stretch and needs a racket to feel solid in pressurized situations, you’ll be looking for a that will help you control the ball with pin-point accuracy.

 The weight of your racket is one of the most important considerations to make when choosing a new tennis racket.

 Whilst a lighter racket will be more maneuverable, a heavier racket will give you more stability, control, power and plow through on your shots.